Bases syntax

 file.size Number File size

-# Access properties of the current file
+# Access properties with this

 # Operators